SOA-225/academic-projects/README.md

 ## Projects

-### 1. Post-Quantum Cryptography Performance Analysis
+### 1. Post-Quantum Cryptography Project
-A university project analyzing performance aspects of post-quantum cryptographic algorithms.

-### 2. Network Security Lab
-A practical lab project covering network segmentation, firewall rules, Linux basics, and security hardening.
+This project focuses on understanding Post-Quantum Cryptography and comparing selected PQC mechanisms with classical cryptographic approaches.
+The project includes research, evaluation, documentation, and a proof of concept for PDF encryption using a hybrid approach.

+**Key Topics:**

+- Post-Quantum Cryptography
+- Classical vs. post-quantum cryptographic approaches
+- PQC signatures
+- Key Encapsulation Mechanisms
+- AES-based encryption
+- Performance comparison
+- Documentation and result analysis

-### 3. Software Security Labs
+### 2. Software Security Labs
 Educational exercises focused on common software vulnerabilities, secure coding, and mitigation techniques.
+This project focuses on understanding software vulnerabilities and security mechanisms.
+The practical part demonstrates how buffer overflow vulnerabilities can occur in controlled lab environments and how such vulnerabilities can be mitigated.

+**Key Topics:**

+- Software Security
+- Buffer Overflow basics
+- Secure coding principles
+- Vulnerability analysis
+- Security mitigations
+- Educational lab environment

-### 4. Java University Projects
+### 3. Java University Projects
 Selected Java projects from my Computer Science studies, including OOP, design patterns, and concurrency.

-### 5. VR Language Learning Prototype
+### 4. VR Language Learning Prototype

-A Unity-based VR prototype for interactive vocabulary learning.
+This project is a Virtual Reality application for language learning.
+The goal is to support vocabulary learning through interactive object-based learning in a VR environment for German and Chinese.

+**Key Topics:**

+- Unity development
+- Virtual Reality
+- Interactive learning
+- Language learning
+- User interaction
+- Agile project work

 ## About Me